openstack-archive/vmware-nsx/doc/source/housekeeper.rst

 Housekeeping mechanism uses two configuration parameters:

-nsxv.housekeeping_jobs: The housekeeper can be configured which tasks to execute and which should be skipped.
+nsxv/v3.housekeeping_jobs: The housekeeper can be configured which tasks to execute and which should be skipped.

-nsxv.housekeeping_readonly: Housekeeper may attempt to fix a broken environment when this flag is set to False, or otherwise will just warn about inconsistencies.
+nsxv/v3.housekeeping_readonly: Housekeeper may attempt to fix a broken environment when this flag is set to False, or otherwise will just warn about inconsistencies.